mfmettler/github-slideshow/_posts/0000-01-02-mfmettler.md

 layout: slide
 title: "Welcome to our second slide!
 ----
-miracle or miracles.
+Miracle of miracles.
 I found the edit button.
 Hurray!
 Use the left arrow to go back!